flowtoolz/CheatSheets/Code Signing Cheat Sheet.md

     * Example: Codeface macOS Development Profile
   * Each profile connects an app ID with one of the two certificates (development / distribution).
   * Development profiles can also be associated with specific test devices.
-  * When creating a distribution profile, the unspecific option "App Store" typically refers to the iOS App Store.
+  * When creating a distribution profile, the unspecific option "App Store" refers to the iOS App Store.
   * Developers' test devices (or development machines for macOS) must be added to the profile.
 This doesn't require others to reinstall the profile, as long as they don't use the newly registered device.
   * The same signing identity (certificate) may be referenced by multiple profiles.
-For example, device tests might use a dedicated profile that contains the corresponing test devices.
+For example, device tests might use a dedicated profile that contains the corresponding test devices.

 * Test Devices
   * To run and debug on an actual device (iPhone, MacBook, etc.), it must be registered and associated with the **development** profile.